-Monogamy can increase the power of attractive women, because there will be lots of pressure on his highly successful male counterpart to commit to her (plus the legal system helps her in case of separation).
+Monogamy can increase the power of attractive women because there will be lots of pressure on their highly successful male counterparts to commit to her (plus the legal system helps them in case of separation).

-Monogamy is also good for average men, because average women will spend less time eyeing high quality men whom, on average, end up with high quality women.
+Monogamy is also good for average men because average women will spend less time eyeing high-quality men who, on average, end up with high-quality women.

 However, the institution per se does not have unlimited power.
 Institutions and laws follow culture more than the other way around.
-And it’s more the distribution of resources which influence hypergamy and monogamy.
+And it’s more the distribution of resources that influence hypergamy and monogamy.

 And it functions like this: the more skewed the distribution of resources is, the higher hypergamy pays off and becomes the norm.

 On the other hand, the more well-spread the resources are, the less hypergamy drives women’s behavior.

 In that case, women prefer having a guy just for them, and similarity and “love” strengthen monogamy -albeit humans rarely are 100% monogamous anyway, and especially not men-.

 Warning: some theory ahead.